rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 access to coaches, can really mean the difference between a life changing, or stressful Summer of Code experience.

-Here’s where you (and your company) come in.
-Being a coaching company is not only super rewarding for your developers and team, it is also a great way to show your support for the Open Source communtiy and local dev structures.
+Here's where you (and your company) come in.
+Being a coaching company is not only super rewarding for your developers and team, it is also a great way to show your support for the Open Source and your local developers community.

 * <a href="#q1">Why Should I Be A Coaching Company?</a>